ram33z/hardware-store-sms-order-bot/README.md

 ## Description

-Extend the order bot from assignment 1.
-You need to have at least 2 items on the menu unless your favourite food is pizza in which case you need to have 3 (I did pizza already).
-The menu items need to have size and one other attribute like toppings.
-You also need an up-sell item like drinks in the example.

-For Assignment 2 you need to add paypal and a payment screen as in the scaffold.
+SMS Order bot for the Hardware Store for the Crubside pickup.
+Added Paypal and a payment screen as in the scaffold.
+It shows upto 6 items to choose from and at the end you can be via Paypal payment gateway.

 There is a brief [presentation here]([flyer]-Hardware-at-Curbside.pdf).